Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Comparison of structural parameters between single-S ersic and bulge-disc modelling

 \section{Comparison of structural parameters between single-S\'ersic and bulge-disc modelling}

 In this section, we assess the reliability of the \texttt{SourceXtractor++} single S\'ersic and bulge-disc modelling configurations described in \sct\ref{sct-model-fitting} on the $2445$ modelled galaxies in the ERO-Perseus field at \IE band \texttt{auto\_mag} $\le21$.
-To this end, we examine in the next sub-sections, the relations between the bulge and disc parameters in order to ensure that the S\'ersic and exponential profiles of the bulge-disc decomposition provide physically meaningful descriptions of the bulge and disc components of galaxies.
-We emphasize that the ERO-Perseus field is deeper than the EWS, with a point-source detection limit of $\IE=28.0$ (and \YE, \JE, \HE = 25.3) at $5\sigma$ for ERO images \citep{EROPerseusOverview} compared to $\IE=26.2$ (and \YE, \JE, \HE = 24.5) for the EWS \citep{Scaramella-EP1} (and surface brightness limits of $30.1$ and $29.2$ mag.arcsec$^{-2}$ in the optical and near infrared for the ERO field compared to $29.8$ and $28.4$ mag.arcsec$^{-2}$ for the EWS), due to about four times longer exposure times in all bands.
+To this end, we examine in the next subsections, the relations between the bulge and disc parameters in order to ensure that the S\'ersic and exponential profiles of the bulge-disc decomposition provide physically meaningful descriptions of the bulge and disc components of galaxies.
+We emphasise that the ERO-Perseus field is deeper than the EWS, with a point-source detection limit of $\IE=28.0$ (and \YE, \JE, \HE = 25.3) at $5\sigma$ for ERO images \citep{EROPerseusOverview} compared to $\IE=26.2$ (and \YE, \JE, \HE = 24.5) for the EWS \citep[and surface brightness limits of $30.1$ and $29.2$ mag.arcsec$^{-2}$ in the optical and near infrared for the ERO field compared to $29.8$ and $28.4$ mag.arcsec$^{-2}$ for the EWS;][]{Scaramella-EP1}, due to about four times longer exposures in all bands.
 Therefore, by using the EMC limit (\IE$<21$) based on the EWS for validity of the bulge-disc decompositions in the ERO-Perseus images, we adopt a conservative approach.
 The following checks are performed on the central positions of the single-S\'ersic, bulge, and disc components, on their effective radii, their axis ratios, and major axis position angles, and on the S\'ersic indices of the single-S\'ersic and the bulge component.
 All derived parameters are apparent, hence in angular units.
-The uncertainties for individual galaxies are either those estimated by \texttt{SourceXtractor++} for the output parameters of each object, or result from the propagation of these uncertainties.
-Bootstrap uncertainties are also computed for median values of parameters within sub-samples of galaxies.
+The uncertainties for individual galaxies are either those estimated by \texttt{SourceXtractor++} for the output parameters of each object or result from the propagation of these uncertainties.
+Bootstrap uncertainties were also computed for median values of parameters within sub-samples of galaxies.